deepakmotlani/Notes/Spring JDBC/Basics.md

 **NamedParameterJdbcTemplate** class adds support for using named parameters instead of class placeholder '?'.
 You can pass all your query parameters in the form of a Map.
 You can also use **SqlParameterSource** to pass parameters to NamedParameterJdbcTemplate, where keys are the parameter names & values are parameter values.

+We can retrieve auto-generated keys i.e. primary keys using **GeneratedKeyHolder**